 1) Authentication and QoS

 a.
 In this step, two technologies are properly transitioning.
-Not just units are connected to one AP, but it has the same privileges in respect to communication priority.
+Units are not just connected to one AP, but it has the same privileges in respect to communication priority.
 It is important in voice-over IP scenarios when delays could affect the human-to-human conversation.

 2) Exchange 802.11r (2a - cable, 2b - radio)

 a.
-This special protocol allows to exchange all necessary information ahead of travel path of a client.
-Making the transition smooth and fast.
+This special protocol allows to exchange all necessary information ahead of the travel path of a client.
+This makes the transition smooth and fast.

 3) Travel path

 a.
-This is the way Client travels along the available APs
+This is the way the Client travels along the available APs.

 RAPID ROAMING in Legacy Non-802.11r Access Point Compatible Environments